Roxanne Reid - Africa Addict

 Have fun poking around in rock pools on the Moonlight Meander at Swartvlei beach

-Dolphin Point views, Wilderness, Garden Route
+Paragliding above Wilderness, Garden Route

 Trains no longer run along the Kaaimans River bridge

-A misty early morning walk along Wilderness beach
+Early morning activities along Wilderness beach

-Garden Route attractions: the Woodville Big Tree
+13. Have a picnic at the Woodville Big Tree

 The Woodville Big Tree

-13. Don’t miss a detour off the Seven Passes Road (or a short drive up Hoogte Road from Wilderness village) to see the Map of Africa viewpoint.
+Don’t miss a detour off the Seven Passes Road (or a short drive up Hoogte Road from Wilderness village) to see the Map of Africa viewpoint.
 Look out over the Kaaimans River gorge to see indigenous forest shaped like – you got it – a map of Africa.
-This is a favourite launch spot for paragliders so you may be able to watch some of them take to skies and get inspired to follow suit (see point 16).
+This is a favourite launch spot for paragliders so you may be able to watch some of them take to skies and get inspired to follow suit (see point 9).

 Picture